Retirement and your financial future. Hmm . . . you’ll get around to thinking about it one day. And life insurance? That too.

 Let’s say you get term life insurance when you’re 30 years old.
 You and your spouse have an adorable little two-year-old toddler running around.
 You’re laser-focused on paying off all your debt (including the house) and look forward to investing and retirement planning in the future.

-Fast-forward 20 years—you’re both in your 50s and that little pint-sized toddler who would only eat chicken nuggets is now a 22-year-old college grad.
+Fast-forward 20 years—you’re both in your 50s and that little pint-sized toddler is now a 22-year-old college grad.
 The years went by fast, didn’t they?

 Since you were able to build up your net worth, you have peace of mind.
 At this point, (even without life insurance) if something were to happen to you or your spouse, the surviving spouse would be able to live off your savings and investments.
 Congratulations, you’ve become self-insured!
 When you become more financially secure, you have less and less of a need for life insurance.